sett4/duckhist/docs/subcommand_add.md

 - `--directory, -d`: Specify the directory to record (defaults to current directory)
 - `--tty`: Specify the TTY (defaults to $TTY environment variable)
 - `--sid`: Specify the Session ID
+- `--no-dedup`: Allow duplicate commands (by default, duplicate commands are skipped)

 ## Implementation Details